 I claim no religion but I do not identify as an atheist.
-I might be considered agnostic, meaning that I don’t know.
+I might be considered agnostic, literally meaning that I don’t know.
 A belief in a supreme deity is uncertain but not likely.
-However, I am certain that I do not believe in the God of Abraham, a system of beliefs that run contrary to my sense of reason, my understanding of the Universe, and my own experience.
+However, I am certain that I do not believe in the God of Abraham, and the systems of beliefs that run contrary to my sense of reason, my understanding of the Universe, and my own experience.
 I strongly suspect that modern interpretations of Western religion are very different from what the original prophets and mystics were trying tell us.
 It is mainly the modern interpretations (the last 17 centuries) that I find troublesome.

-I would like to believe that there is something greater than us, a supreme consciousness, a force, or an energy that binds the Universe but the empirical evidence for it mostly seems to be, at best, sketchy, anecdotal, and circumspect.
+I would like to believe that there is something greater than us, a supreme consciousness, a force, or an energy that binds the Universe but the empirical evidence for it seems to be, at best, sketchy, anecdotal, and circumspect.
 Still, I’m hopeful that something of that order does exist and I’m open to possibilities.

 As for religions, I find Vedic philosophies intriguing but I’ve found myself gravitating toward Buddhism, not necessarily as a religion but as a life philosophy.
 The Buddha never claimed to be a god, the son of a god, nor did he claim there was a god.
 He simply taught four basic truths and demonstrated that there was a way through which we could, through discipline and our own efforts, achieve our own salvation.
-It’s probably a path that requires more work than maintaining a belief that someone will grant you salvation but ultimately worth the effort.
+It’s a path that requires more work than maintaining a belief that someone will grant you salvation but ultimately a path worth the following.